House Price Watch

 100 most expensive houses in Earle

-In the charming area of Earle, part of Northumberland, the real estate market has seen some remarkable transactions.
-The most expensive house sold for an impressive £695,000 in 2020, while the least expensive fetched £76,000.
-Since 1995, there have been 13 sales in the area, with 13 of those homes located on the same street.
-The latest sale recorded on the list took place in 2025, showcasing the ongoing appeal of this lovely neighborhood.
+Welcome to Earle, a charming part of Northumberland where the property market has seen some fascinating trends.
+The most expensive house here sold for an impressive £695,000 in 2020, while the least expensive fetched £76,000.
+Over the years, 13 houses have changed hands on the same street, contributing to a total of 13 sales in the area since 1995.
+The latest transaction on record occurred in 2025, showcasing the ongoing appeal of this lovely locality.

 Sold in March 2020